kiddico/zenoss-prodbin/README.md

 The included makefile provides the following targets:

-   build - Build the distribution artifact (default) install - Configure the repository as an editable package.
+   default - Build the distribution artifact (default) install - Configure the repository as an editable package.

 NOTE: the *install* target assumes an environment where /opt/zenoss is the base path for where the Python installation lives.
 Additionally, the 'Products' directory in this repo must be accessable as /opt/zenoss/Products.